HendrikF/transmitter/README.md

     while True:
         sleep(0.01)
-        # update() calls the onMessage, onConnect, onDisconnect events on the server
+        # update() calls the onMessage, onConnect, onDisconnect, onTimeout events on the server
         # so the events run on the same (main) thread
         server.update()
 ```